CDH-SC/clo3/README.md

 Answer all the questions as given, and be sure to choose the **redirect** option for the final question.

 `sudo nginx -s reload`

+**Webserver Configuration:**

+This section is mainly used by the DevOps team.